 R.4.
 Improve data access, exchange and policy Incentives to make data available, particularly meteorological and energy measurements, should urgently be explored, tested and implemented.
 Incentive could, for example, be in the form of economic and/or institutional knowledge-creation.
 Certified data quality assurance must also be a high priority as data that does not pass quality checks substantially increase inefficiencies in the W&CSs workflows, especially when in the end these data must be discarded.
 Moreover, despite efforts towards the adoption of common conventions and interoperability of datasets, much work still needs to be done.

 R.5.
-Refine co-production approaches, including data visualization The dialogue between providers, intermediaries and users of W&CSs should be enhanced through, for instance, novel participatory approaches, both in person and online.
+Refine co-production approaches, including data visualization, support and guidance and use of delivery channels The dialogue between providers, intermediaries and users of W&CSs should be enhanced through, for instance, novel participatory approaches, both in person and online.
 More should also be done to improve ways in which users pro-actively interact with the producers to achieve a better weather and/or climate service.
 One such way could be through effective visualization tools, in the form of standard graphics or online web applications, as they can provide a key common focal point for discussion.
 Such tools should adopt a user-centred design approach, thereby requesting continuous user feedback, and by keeping the visual aspects and terminology as approachable as possible.

 R.6.
 Explore new energy sector applications using weather and climate services An immediate area of extension in the current work is the link with energy modelling, especially in the research community.
 An increasing number of collaborations are being established in this area, but institutional support, as provided for instance by WMO, would be required to accelerate this important process.
 In addition, several specific topics, some of which relate to new technology developments, are emerging.
 Amongst these are: i) the use of weather and climate information in energy storage (electrical, hydro, or even hydrogen) management, ii) the sensitivity of existing or new technologies to weather and climate conditions as in the case of dynamic line rating or bifacial solar PV panels, iii) the computation of climate risk to energy systems by properly accounting for vulnerabilities, exposure and likelihood of impacts.